Josh Malerman: Career

-For many of Malerman's books, he has done live readings with a theatrical bent, Bird Box, Black Mad Wheel, and Goblin among them.
-"Our readings are more than just me at a podium," Malerman says.
-"Steve Greene will be doing live music while other people act out the scene I'm reading.
-It's more than an excerpt."

 A limited edition of Goblin was published on Halloween in 2017, by Earthling Publications.

 The song "The Luck You Got" from The High Strung album Moxie Bravo is featured as the theme song to the US version of the show Shameless.

-Black Mad Wheel (ECCO/HarperCollins) was published in May 2017.

 In October 2017, Malerman was the subject of a documentary, Quilt of Delirium, directed by Scott Allen.

 Del Rey Books purchased the rights to Unbury Carol, a fantastic horror-western published in April 2018.

 Cemetery Dance published a hardcover limited edition of On This, the Day of the Pig in October 2018.

 Bird Box was adapted into a post-apocalyptic film of the same name.
-It was directed by Susanne Bier and written by Eric Heisserer, stars Sandra Bullock, Trevante Rhodes, and John Malkovich, and was released on December 21, 2018 by Netflix.
+It was directed by Susanne Bier and written by Eric Heisserer, stars Sandra Bullock, Trevante Rhodes, and John Malkovich, and was released on December 21, 2018, by Netflix.

-Del Rey purchased three of Malerman's previous limited editions: A House at the Bottom of a Lake, Goblin, and On This, the Day of the Pig and all will be published in 2020.

-Malerman won a 2020 Bram Stoker Award for his short story "One Last Transformation" his first win among 8 nominations.
+Incidents Around the House was published by Del Rey Books on June 25, 2024.
+Stephen King hailed Incidents Around the House as “the rare novel that’s authentically scary” and “THE EXORCIST level of scary."

+A film adaptation of Incidents Around the House is currently in pre-production, with Rob Savage set to direct and Nathan Elston writing the screenplay.
+Jessica Chastain will star in the film.
+Atomic Monster and Blumhouse, in association with Spin a Black Yarn, are producing for Universal Pictures.

+A film adaptation of Decorum at the Deathbed is in the works, with Jenna Mattison writing the script and Spin a Black Yarn producing.

 Personal life

-Malerman lives in Michigan with his fiancée, artist/musician Allison Laakko.
+Malerman lives in Michigan with his wife, artist/musician Allison Laakko.